kennethdmiller3/videoventure/branches/new-renderer/tinyxml2/readme.md

 TinyXML-2
 =========

-TinyXML is a simple, small, efficient, C++ XML parser that can be easily integrated into other programs.
+TinyXML-2 is a simple, small, efficient, C++ XML parser that can be easily integrated into other programs.

 The master is hosted on github: